Andrew Forrest: Other roles

-Forrest is well-connected in political, business, and sporting circles.
-He is an adjunct professor at the Chinese Southern University and a fellow of the Australasian Institute of Mining & Metallurgy.
+Forrest is an adjunct professor at the Chinese Southern University and a fellow of the Australasian Institute of Mining & Metallurgy.
 He is a former director of Australia's Export Finance and Insurance Corporation and the Chamber of Minerals and Energy of Western Australia, and former chairman of Athletics Australia.

 He has addressed the Queensland University of Technology, and Christians in the Marketplace.

 He gave the 2020 Boyer Lecture to outline a case for hydrogen energy and ways to manage human impacts on the oceans.

-Green Energy Advocate
+Environment

-He has emerged as a prominent advocate for green energy.
-In 2021, he pledged to eliminate nearly all carbon emissions from Fortescue’s operations by 2030, investing heavily in solar and wind power, battery-powered transport, and green hydrogen technologies.
+In 2021, he pledged to eliminate nearly all carbon emissions from Fortescue's operations by 2030, investing heavily in solar and wind power, battery-powered transport, and green hydrogen technologies.
 Forrest has promoted the use of green ammonia as a carbon-free shipping fuel, launching the Green Pioneer, the first cargo ship partially powered by this technology.
-He regularly travels internationally to promote renewable solutions, meeting with scientists and world leaders, and has publicly challenged climate change denial, including statements by former U.S. President Donald Trump.
+He regularly travels internationally to promote renewable solutions, meeting with scientists and world leaders, and has publicly challenged climate change denial, including statements by US President Donald Trump.
 His advocacy stems from both environmental concerns, shaped by his Ph.D. studies in ocean ecology, and his belief in the economic viability of renewable energy.

+Forrest is a critic of net-zero emissions targets and has called on the world "to walk away from this proven fantasy [of] net zero 2050 and adopt real zero 2040".
+Real zero means to completely eliminate fossil fuels by replacing them with zero-carbon alternatives.
+Forrest has committed US$6.2 billion to Fortescue's plan to achieve real zero by 2030.

+Whilst Andrew Forrest has made pledges, and criticisms of others, with the exception of Gina Rinehart, no Australian has caused more damage to the environment than Andrew Forrest.

+Forrest has been an advocate for the environment.
+He told Time magazine that fossil-fuel executives are the "culprits" and an impediment to the transition to greener fuels.
+As the chief executive of Fortescue, he is leading an effort to go to green hydrogen and build more renewable energy projects.

+Part of his effort includes urging China to decarbonize its shipping industry.
+“I need China to really lean forward on the International Maritime Organization proposal to trend itself to go green,” Forrest said Tuesday during a panel discussion at a World Economic Forum event in Dalian, China.
+“There’s huge vested political interest in the United States because they don’t want to see the world’s shipping industry go green.”